-The Best Salsa Recipe!
-This homemade restaurant style Salsa is one of my favorite most frequently made recipes!
-It’s perfect served with tortilla chips or as a topping over your favorite Mexican like tacos, burritos, taquitos and so forth.
-The best party food around and a must have snack!
+The Best Homemade Salsa Recipe!
+This homemade restaurant-style Salsa is one of my most frequently made recipes!
+It’s perfect served with tortilla chips or as a topping over your favorite Mexican food, like tacos, burritos, taquitos and so forth.
+The best party food around and a must-have snack!

 It’s not too oniony or garlicy, nor too spicy for my kids, it doesn’t tasting like it came from a can and it has the perfect brightness with the fresh lime.
 Then it has a classic Mexican flavor with the cilantro and hint of chili powder and cumin.